 The Spirit of Truth vs. the Spirit of Falsehood

 Chapter 4 encourages us to "test the spirits to see whether they are from God."
-Gnosticism had been infiltrating John's home churches in Ephesus, thereby church dismissing Jesus as the true Savior of the world.
+Gnosticism had been infiltrating John's home churches in Ephesus, thereby dismissing Jesus as the true Savior of the world.
 John the Elder invites us to test every teaching, learning to recognize and distinguish between the Spirit of truth and the spirit of falsehood.
-He then reminding us, his readers, to love one another, just as God proves his love for us by bringing Jesus into our lives, then, now, and going forward.
+He then reminds us, his readers, to love one another, just as God proves his love for us by bringing Jesus into our lives, then, now, and going forward.

 Today's six-verse passage is about "discernment," which is defined as “the quality of being able to grasp and comprehend what is obscure; an act of perceiving something; a power to see what is not evident to the average mind.”
 The definition also stresses accuracy, as in “the ability to see the truth.”
 Spiritual discernment is a Spirit-endowed gift, the ability to tell the difference between truth and fallacy.
 It's basic to having wisdom.